-During the past decades, our firm have also encountered some tax payers who have positive and responsible attitude towards their accounting and tax affairs.
+During the past decades, our firm has also encountered some tax payers who have positive and responsible attitude towards their accounting and tax affairs.
 Some of them, once found out that there were discrepancies in tax reporting, would take quick steps to seek advices from professional accountants with the aim to remedy the errors as soon as possible.

-There was an established garment manufacturing company having its head-quarter in Hong Kong.
+There was an established garment manufacturing company having its head-quarters in Hong Kong.
 More than 10 years ago, the firm set up its production arm in Dongguan, the PRC.
 It was common at that time to enter into a “contract processing” agreement with the local government to run the production base.
 However, about 5 years ago, the company changed the agreement mode to “import processing” which meant that the manufacturing was operated under a self-owned enterprise in the PRC.
 Business had been very smooth and rewarding.

 Under the policies of the Inland Revenue Department’s DIPN21, the company had applied for 50/50 apportionment of profits to distinguish the on-shore trading and offshore manufacturing profits.
 The latter income, which was manufacturing in nature, was not assessable within the tax jurisdiction of Hong Kong.